ibm-cloud-docs/sell/add-new-product.md

   --header 'Authorization: Bearer TOKEN' \
   --header 'Content-Type: application/json' \
   --data '{
-  "productName": "my-product",
+  "productName": "My new product",
   "taxAssessment": "SOFTWARE"
 }'
 ```
 {: pre}
 {: curl}

-The name of the product (`productName`)is displayed to users when you publish your product in the catalog.
+The name of the product (`productName`) is displayed to users when you publish your product in the catalog.
 {: note}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#create-product){: external}.
+## Importing an existing product by using the API
+{: #import-product-api}
+{: api}

+You can import an existing product only through the UI.
+To see the steps, switch to the UI instructions.